Murder of Noel Kirwan: Trial of Jason Keating

 Jason Keating was put on trial for murdering Kirwan, but the murder charge was dropped when he admitted participating in the activities of a criminal gang and helping them to murder Kirwan.

 A tracker device had been fitted to the underside of Kirwan's car and Keating took part in retrieving it and transferring it to his new car two days before he was killed.
 Keating was in the getaway car, talking to the person following the tracker on a laptop and passing on the information to the gunman.
 He brought the gunman to and from the crime scene and was involved via CCTV footage and the purchase of a "burner" phone.
 Keating was sentenced to ten years in prison.
 Gardaí told the special criminal court that the only motive they could find for his killing was his association with the Monk.

-2022 arrests
+2022 trials

-On 14 April 2022 Declan "Mr Nobody" Brady and Martin Aylmer were charged with involvement in the murder, contrary to Section 72 of the Criminal Justice Act.
+On 14 April 2022 Declan Brady and Martin Aylmer were charged with involvement in the murder, contrary to Section 72 of the Criminal Justice Act.
 Brady is a senior member of the Kinahan Organised Crime Group.
 Michael Crotty was charged with involvement on 12 April 2022.
+In July 2022 Martin Aylmer was sentenced to eight years and four months for assisting with Kirwan's murder and the attempted murder of James 'Mago' Gately in 2017.

+In May 2024 Michael Crotty was sentenced to two years for buying top-up credit for a phone used in Kirwan's murder.
+In June 2024, Declan Brady was sentenced to ten years in jail with the final year suspended for his involvement with the murder.
+Brady, who claimed that he is no longer affiliated with the Kinahan gang, was already serving sentences for money laundering and firearms offences.
+The final year of his sentence was suspended on condition that Brady continued disassociating from the gang.

+2026 conviction of Sean McGovern

+On 29 May 2025, Kinahan Cartel lieutenant Sean McGovern was extradited from the UAE to Ireland where he was placed under arrest and subsequently charged with the murder.
+On 16 March 2026, he pleaded guilty to directing a criminal gang.
+In June 2026, he was sentenced to 24 years in prison for directing activities of a criminal gang, including his involvement in the murder of Kirwan and another attempted murder of Hutch gang member James "Mago" Gately.